vadimzharov/k8s-cilium-cluster-mesh/README.md

 nginx-deployment-86dcfdf4c6-7j4f5   1/1     Running   0          29m   10.244.0.78   k8s-lab-01.mylaptop.loc   <none>           <none>
 ```

-So without `nginx.ingress.kubernetes.io/service-upstream=true` nginx controller is balancing traffic only to local pods, because local K8S controller doesn't provide information about pods/IPs from all other clusters interconnected with Cilium Service Mesh.
+So without `nginx.ingress.kubernetes.io/service-upstream=true` nginx controller is balancing traffic only to local pods, because local K8S controller doesn't provide information about pods/IPs from all other clusters interconnected with Cilium Cluster Mesh.
 This is also can be validated if local deployment is scaled down - the ingress will respond with error 503:
 ```
 [vadim@fedora k8s-kvm-lab]$ KUBECONFIG=kubeconfig-k8s01 kubectl -n shared-service scale deployment/nginx-deployment --replicas=0
 deployment.apps/nginx-deployment scaled